-Animal Food & Feed Testing – METS Laboratories
+Animal Food & Feed Testing Services – METS Laboratories

 Animal food and feed play a crucial role in livestock health, productivity, and food safety.
 Ensuring the quality and safety of animal feed is essential to prevent nutritional deficiencies, toxin exposure, and disease transmission.
-Feed testing helps verify compliance with regulatory standards, enhances animal welfare, and safeguards the food supply chain.
+Deploying accredited animal feed testing services helps verify compliance with regulatory standards, enhances animal welfare, and safeguards the food supply chain.
+By implementing a precise testing workflow, commercial feed mills and livestock managers can systematically map dry matter percentages, protein quality indexes, and microbial limits.
+Locking in these nutritional variables before commercial distribution prevents mass livestock illness, protects manufacturing yields, and fulfills strict international agricultural customs criteria.

 Feed testing involves analyzing various parameters, including nutritional content (proteins, fats, carbohydrates), contaminants (mycotoxins, heavy metals, pesticides), microbiological safety (Salmonella, E. coli), and adulterants (melamine, antibiotics).
 These tests ensure that animal feed meets safety and quality standards for livestock, poultry, aquaculture, and pets.